Machine Learning applied to asteroid dynamics: Machine Learning

 Concerning supervised learning, several algorithms have been developed in the {\it Python} language in recent years.
 They are freely available to the scientific community ({\it scikit-learn} package, \citep{2012arXiv1201.0490P}).
-Given a pre-existing population, these methods use the known data to predict whether the new data belongs to a particular group or not.
+Supervised learning is defined by the use of labeled datasets to train algorithms that classify data or predict outcomes accurately.
 Supervised learning algorithms can either be standalone or ensemble methods.

 Standalone methods are approaches based on a single algorithm.
-Some of the most used standalone methods in astronomy are {\it linear regression}, {\it Logistic regression} and {\it decision tree}.
+Some of the most used standalone methods in astronomy are {\it Linear regression}, {\it Logistic regression}, and {\it Decision tree}.

 {\it Linear regression} looks for a linear relationship between an independent variable, {\it x} or the input, and a dependent variable, {\it y} or the output.
 The algorithm fits a linear model to minimize the residual sum of squares difference between observed and predicted data, as shown in figure~(\ref{Fig: linear_regression}).
-In this method, it is possible to forces the coefficients to be positive, which could be useful for some physical problems.
+In this method, it is possible to force the coefficients to be positive, which could be useful for some physical problems.

-{\it Logistic regression} is a statistical method applied to the cases where the input data needs to be labelled into different categories \citep{Dalpiaz_2021}.
-It is a special case of linear regression where the output variable is a single value.
-Logistic regression uses probability theory to predict whether anything belongs to group or not.
-This type of problem is known as a “binary classification problem” as you classify an object as either belonging to a group or not.
+{\it Logistic regression} is a statistical method applied to cases where the input data needs to be labeled into different categories \citep{Dalpiaz_2021}.
+It is a special case of linear regression where the output variable is a single value. {\it Logistic regression} uses probability theory to predict whether anything belongs to a group or not.
+This type of problem is known as a “binary classification problem” as one classifies an object as either belonging to a group or not.
 In this case, there are two possible results: “yes” and “no”.
 Usually, a positive result points to the presence of some identity separate from those of its members while a negative result points to the absence of it.
-Thus, we need to predict the probability that identity is present.
-In practice, binary responses variable is coded using 1 and 0 for “yes” and “no”, respectively.
+Thus, one needs to predict the probability that identity is present.
+In practice, the binary responses variable is coded using 1 and 0 for “yes” and “no”, respectively.